Private Rented Team

-Welcome to the tenants’ pages.
-These pages advise tenants of private landlords and Housing Associations.
-Please note that the Council has no housing stock of its own, but works with a number of partner social landlords (known as registered providers).
+Please note that we do not have any housing stock of our own.
+We work with a number of partner social landlords (known as registered providers).
 For more information please visit our apply for a home page.

-Before, or at the start of the tenancy, the landlord should provide you with with the following:
+Before, or at the start of the tenancy, the landlord must provide you with:

-- A copy of the gas safety certificate (where gas fittings are present)
+- a copy of the gas safety certificate (where there are gas fittings)